aalto-trafficsense/regular-routes-devops/README.markdown

 5. Run Vagrant in the devops repository directory (where Vagrantfile is)
     `vagrant up`

+*Note!
+No need to run Chef manually since Vagrantfile specifies the Chef Cookbook used to setup server*

 Setting up a remote development server at Digital Ocean
 ----------------------------------------